petertea96/Computer-Cluster-Help/README.md

 echo 'our job worked!'

 FYI - I've created this bash script as yourjob.sh.
 You should first change the email address, and then try to submit this as a job onto the cluster (read steps 6 and 7 first).

+4. -	When you save your bash scripts, always make sure to have the extension .sh

 ## **6. Submit your *.sh files onto CAC:**